moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_rollout_guide.md

 ## Create a rollout plan

-Create an issue using the rollout plan template.
+Create an issue using the [Rollout Plan Template](content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_rollout_guide.md).
 This must be done before or during the implementation of the new model.
 Specific rollout plans may need to be created for different [rollout phases](#rollout-phases).

 ## Rollout method